mkpro118/mkpro118-repository/README.md

-This is mostly a backup repo for storing fun project, some of which are still works in progress.
+This is mostly a backup repo for storing fun projects, some of which are still works in progress.
 Not my best work, as some of them are pretty old, but I hope you like them.